Ailill the Second

-Saint Ailill the Second (also called Ailill the Younger, Ailill II, Ailiell, Ailild, Ailid, Alild, Ailillus, Alellus, Alildus, Oilill, Oileal, Oileald, Olildus, Olild, Elias, Eulalius, Helias) b. c.480 - d.
-1 July 536, was the Bishop of Armagh, Ireland from 526 to 536.
+Saint Ailill the Second (also called Ailill the Younger, Ailill II, Ailiell, Ailild, Ailid, Alild, Ailillus, Alellus, Alildus, Oilill, Oileal, Oileald, Olildus, Olild, Elias, Eulalius, Helias; c.
+480 – 1 July 536) was the Bishop of Armagh, Ireland from 526 to 536.

 Genealogy and birth

 St. Ailill was a member of the Úi Bressail, a clan from the south side of Lough Neagh.
 He was born in Drum Cád in the Barony of Oneilland East, County Armagh.

 Bishop of Armagh

 On the death of his kinsman Saint Ailill the First, the Bishop of Armagh, on 13 January 526, St. Ailill was appointed as the 8th Bishop in succession to Saint Patrick.
 Saint Ailill reigned as Bishop for 10 years.